Y. Michal Bodemann: Academic appointments

-Throughout his now well-established career, Bodemann positioned himself in both the North American and European sociological scene.
-Along with his academic appointments at the University of Toronto he held visiting appointments at the University of Haifa and Hebrew University, Tel Aviv, the Free University (Freie Universität), and Humboldt (Humboldt-Universität), Berlin.
-From 2008 was the director of the European Office of the University of Toronto in Berlin and was affiliated with the Joint Initiative in German and European Studies (JIGES) and the Ethnic and Pluralism Studies Program at the University of Toronto where he was appointed to the Munk School of Global Affairs.
+Throughout his career, Bodemann positioned himself in both the North American and European sociological scene.
+Along with his academic appointments at the University of Toronto he held visiting appointments at the University of Haifa and Hebrew University, Tel Aviv, the Free University (Freie Universität), and Humboldt-Universität zu Berlin|Humboldt (Humboldt-Universität), Berlin.
+From 2008 he was director of the European Office of the University of Toronto in Berlin and was affiliated with the Joint Initiative in German and European Studies (JIGES) and the Ethnic and Pluralism Studies Program at the University of Toronto where he was appointed to the Munk School of Global Affairs.